 Services for Federal Sex Offense Cases

-Bruce Cameron assists attorneys with their federal sex offense clients in many ways.
-Mainly, he helps the defendant get designated to a Bureau of Prisons facility that has a SOMP or Sex Offender Management Program.
+Our team assists attorneys with their federal sex offense clients in many ways.
+Mainly, we help the defendant get designated to a Bureau of Prisons facility that has a SOMP or Sex Offender Management Program.
 Successful graduates of SOMP are eligible for up to 6 months Residential Re-entry placement and even sometimes Home Confinement.

 As a nationally recognized expert in Sex Offender treatment and evaluation, Mr. Cameron has helped defendants receive downwardly departed federal sentences due to his expertise.